 note: music adopted 1945, lyrics adopted 1975; the anthem's lyrics were changed following the 1975 Communist revolution that overthrew the monarchy

-Latvia name: "Dievs, sveti Latviju!"
+name: "Dievs, sveti Latviju!"
 (God Bless Latvia)

 lyrics/music: Karlis BAUMANIS